NickWard00/Clash-Of-Commits/README.md

 Known Bugs:
 * If you try really, really hard, you can glitch out of the boundaries of the game.
+* In Bullet Hell, if you collide with the enemies enough times, you will get launched out of the map.

 Challenge Features:
 Our map loading system is extremely flexible and is done by reading resource files.
 We were able to load the entire